 No doubt the incumbent banks have relied on the inertia of customers like me to not bother moving accounts.
 I’ve had an account of one variety or another with the same Australian bank I had at high school, mainly because the alternatives weren’t much better.
 With new banking alternatives available, I’m ready for change.

-One of the most promising developments for frequent travellers is the the rise of direct banks.
+One of the most promising developments for frequent travellers is the rise of direct banks.

 These “challenger banks” are disrupting the mainstream financial world, providing a genuine alternative to banking as we know it.
 They are differentiating themselves by offering no ATM fees abroad, real exchange rates, and lower international fees on transfers and purchases.

-This article is focussing on what are the best direct banks, mobile wallets, and other innovative finance products beyond the familiar accounts.
+This article is focussing on what are the best direct banks, mobile wallets, and other innovative financial products beyond the familiar accounts.
 I’ve left out traditional banks, even though there are some with great banking products.
-For example Schwab is a popular bank among US nomads, and I use a Citibank Australia debit card which has no international transaction fees.
-I will continue to use this account as I am happy with it, while migrating my other accounts to the options presented below.
+For example, Schwab is a popular bank among US nomads, and I use a Citibank Australia debit card that has no international transaction fees.
+I will continue to use this account as I am happy with it while using other accounts presented below.